The Power Of Referrals- Yep, Still

 A Sale

 The second example was an experience I had in real estate.
-A large company in or town hand a small building they needed to sell.
+A large company in our town had a small building they needed to sell.
 It was an old vacant convenience store they had bought to turn into offices.
 For whatever reason they decided to abandon the project and sell the building.
 Nobody else in our office wanted the listing so I took it.
 It was only a $100K property.
 I sold it pretty quick and the transaction went through with no issues.
 The representative from the company that I worked with was a low to mid-management employee.
 We worked well together and completed a successful deal.

-About a year later the family that owned the company (they comprised most of the C-suite level execs) wanted a new company facility and headquarters.
+About a year later the family that owned the company (they made up most of the C-suite level execs) wanted a new company facility and headquarters.
 So the person I worked with on the small convenience store building recommended me to represent them.
 The end result was a $10 million transaction that paid a multiple 6 figure commission.
 That happened because of the referral from that one guy on a small transaction that nobody else wanted.

 You Could Be One Referral Away!